Peru’s president accuses AG of damaging big corruption probe

 “The attorney general is profoundly damaging the interests of Peru and causing outrage among citizens,” Vizcarra said in a terse statement.

-Vizcarra he would personally deliver legislation to congress Wednesday that would declare the Public Ministry in a state of emergency, a move that could pave the way for Chavarry’s removal.
+Vizcarra said he would personally deliver legislation to congress Wednesday to declare an emergency at the Public Ministry, a move that could pave the way for Chavarry’s removal.
 But the bill would have to be passed by congress, where a majority is held by the opposition led by former first daughter Keiko Fujimori, who is among those being investigated.
 Legislators have held up three formal complaints against the attorney general in recent months.

 Prosecutors in Peru are often viewed as corrupt bureaucrats, but those heading the corruption investigation have drawn public favor for taking on the political elite.